 I’ll be blunt: The majority of the media coverage of Second Life has been sub-par for far too long.
 It’s been a combination of an overhyping and dismissal as a “failed project” rollercoaster, and gossipy sensationalism focusing on the virtual world’s sexual aspect in a scandal-mongering manner.
 Another problem with much of the coverage SL has seen in its eleven years of existence is the attitude of many journalists / pundits: they don’t let facts get in the way of their story.

 One would probably expect something better after all these years.
 But, sadly, cut-throat clickbait competition for notoriety and / or ad-generated revenue makes the gossipy, sensationalist, scandal-mongering, stereotype-milking approach every bit as attractive for web-based outlets and columnists as it’s ever been for their “old media” counterparts.
 So, I’m not surprised to see the same old stories get regurgitated ad nauseam by pundits new and “established”.
 A recent example of such a pundit is Mr. Marlon McDonald, prolific contributor to Moviepilot.com.
-In his quest for page views and notoriety which will get him featured on the website’s homepage in his chosen category, he wrote yet another article in which he presented Second Life as little more than a cesspool of debauchery, pornography, virtual prostitution etc. Inara Pey proceeded to write a very nice rebuttal to Mr. McDonald’s article, and I highly recommend that you share it with others.
-She also blogged about her rebuttal here.
+In his quest for page views and notoriety which will get him featured on the website’s homepage in his chosen category, he wrote yet another article (archived, as Moviepilot has bitten the dust long ago) in which he presented Second Life as little more than a cesspool of debauchery, pornography, virtual prostitution etc.

 I’m not going to deny the existence of a sex industry in SL, or downplay its popularity and importance to both SL’s economy and the way SL’s users experience their SL.
 However, there are certain things Mr. McDonald and others like him consistently fail to tell their readers.